Wasabi receptor toxin: Structure

 The pattern of cysteine residues in the amino acid sequence, which is underlined above, indicates an independent Cys9-Cys27, Cys13-Cys23 disulfide bonding pattern.
 The two disulfide bridges connect two parallel α-helices with a β-turn.
 The disulfide bonding pattern stabilizes the rigid and compact helical hairpin structure at two points, contributing to the stable tertiary structure of the protein.

 The hairpin contains four basic residues that enable passive diffusion across the membrane.
 Two features of the protein structure have been associated with cell-penetrating properties that are uncommon for peptide toxins.
 Firstly, a patch (or predominance) of basic residues is located at the open end of the hairpin, where the amino- and carboxy-terminal meet.
 Secondly, the amino-terminal in WaTx exhibits a dense dipole moment.
 Other proteins with the ability to penetrate the plasma membrane include HIV Tat and Drosophila penetratin.
 However, these proteins have no sequence resemblance to WaTx.

 Homology

 The amino-acid sequence of WaTx bears little resemblance to other peptides in terms of homology.
+Nevertheless, its structure places it in the κ-KTx family.

 Although the toxin was discovered to be cell-penetrating, there is no sequence similarity to classical cell-penetrating peptides (CPPs).